 Safari.
 Thank you!

-Design Advisory for Zynq-7000 AP SoC, I2C - I2C Transaction Corruption In Slave Receiver Mode
+Design Advisory for Zynq-7000 SoC, I2C - I2C Transaction Corruption In Slave Receiver Mode

 When the PS I2C controller is in slave receiver mode and more than one I2C slave is connected to the same bus, the PS I2C controller can receive and acknowledge data sent to a different I2C slave if the transferred data pattern contains 0xF0 or 0xF1 followed by the slave address of the PS I2C controller.